kavithz/HomeMeals/README.md

 # HomeMeals

 HomeMeals is a full-stack web application for discovering, saving, and managing meal recipes.
-It combines recipes from **TheMealDB API** with a local **SQLite** database, so users can explore new meals while keeping their own personal collection in one place.
+It combines recipes from **TheMealDB API** with a **Neon PostgreSQL** database, so users can explore new meals while keeping their own personal collection in one place.

-The app was built to demonstrate full-stack development with **React** on the frontend and **Express + SQLite** on the backend, including external API integration, database management, routing, and complete CRUD functionality.
+The app was built to demonstrate full-stack development with **React** on the frontend and **Express + PostgreSQL** on the backend, including external API integration, database management, routing, search, and complete CRUD functionality.

 ## Key Features

-- **Meal Discovery** — browse random meal suggestions from TheMealDB API
+* **Meal Discovery** — browse random meal suggestions from TheMealDB API
-- **Smart Search** — search meals by name or ingredient
+* **Smart Search** — search meals by name or ingredient
-- **Sri Lankan Favorites** — a curated list of popular Sri Lankan dishes on the home page
+* **Sri Lankan Favorites** — a curated list of popular Sri Lankan dishes on the home page
-- **Detailed Recipes** — view meal image, category, cuisine, ingredients, measurements, and instructions
+* **Detailed Recipes** — view meal image, category, cuisine, ingredients, measurements, and instructions
-- **Save Meals** — save favourite meals to a local SQLite database
+* **Save Meals** — save favourite meals to a PostgreSQL database
-- **Custom Recipes** — create your own recipes without relying on the external API
+* **Custom Recipes** — create your own recipes without relying on the external API
-- **Manage Saved Meals** — edit or delete saved meals (full CRUD)
+* **Manage Saved Meals** — edit or delete saved meals (full CRUD)
+* **Duplicate Prevention** — prevents duplicate meals from being saved
+* **TheMealDB Integration** — retrieve external meal information through the backend
+* **Responsive Interface** — built with React and Material UI

 ## Technologies Used

 **Frontend**

-- React
+* React
-- Vite
+* Vite
-- React Router DOM
+* React Router DOM
-- Material UI
+* Material UI
-- Axios
+* Axios

 **Backend**

-- Node.js
+* Node.js
-- Express.js
+* Express.js
-- SQLite (via `sqlite3`)
+* PostgreSQL
+* Neon Serverless PostgreSQL
-- CORS
+* CORS

 **External API**

-- TheMealDB API
+* TheMealDB API

+**Deployment**

+* Vercel

 ## Project Structure